sunshinepowertronics/Electron_ICMS/README.md

-# ICMS – Inventory & Customer Management System
+# ICMS – Industrial Control and Security Management

 Desktop app built with Electron, Vite, and React.